kamilion/customizer/README.md

 This repository
 ---------------

-You are viewing the original repository of Customizer.
+You are viewing the 'upstream' master repository of Customizer.

 The repo was previously maintained by Ivailo Monev 'fluxer'.
-This is currently maintained by Mubiin Kimura 'clearkimura'.
+The repo was previously maintained by Mubiin Kimura 'clearkimura'.

-The official fork is available at [kamilion/customizer].
+The official repo is available at [kamilion/customizer].
-The fork is maintained by Graham Cantin 'Kamilion'.
+This repo is maintained by @kamilion (Graham Cantin).

 Notice
 ---------------

-As January 2017, "old stable" is deprecated.
+As January 2017, this is now the official repository.

-A grace period of 2 weeks shall be effective from day of last commit, to allow any updates within GitHub network or repositories.
-When the grace period ends, this repository will be permanently deleted.
+Previous bookmarks will now be redirected here.

-**Grace period will end on 2017-02-11 (Feb 11, 2017)**
+The repository has changed to a lower case c to reflect UNIX tradition of typing lowercase commands and preferring lowercase directories.

-Please use official fork after the grace period.
-Thank you.
+The project name remains Customizer with a capital C.

 [manual]: docs/manual.md